Generic name: salicylic acid topical [ SAL-i-SIL-ik-AS-id-TOP-ik-al ]

 How should I use Keralyt?

-Keralyt is available in many different forms, such as liquid, gel, lotion, cream, ointment, foam, soap, shampoo, cloth pads, and skin patches.
-Use the medicine exactly as directed on the label, or as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.
+Keralyt is available in many different forms, such as liquid, gel, lotion, cream, ointment, foam, soap, shampoo, and cloth pads.

 Do not use Keralyt to treat any skin condition that has not been checked by your doctor.